 This past June, Visa Canada announced an innovative feature that gives Canadians a new way to pay.
 With the new Visa Installments feature, cardholders can break down eligible purchases into smaller, easy-to-manage payments over a specific period of time; interest-free and without a credit check.
-It’s like layaway but in reverse.
+The only extra fee is the 3% processing fee that is based on the total purchase price.
+The program is like layaway but in reverse.

 The decision to move into the BNPL ecosystem is driven, in large part, by consumers and merchants alike.
 The financial impact of the pandemic brought the need for alternative, more flexible payment options to a fever pitch.

 Canadians are demanding better access to goods and services, and businesses need a competitive edge to connect their products and services with even more consumers.
 The disconnect happens when you can afford to buy the thing you need, you just can’t afford the full cost right this second.
 The Visa Installment feature steps in to bridge the gap.

 How do they do that?
 It’s pretty simple actually.
 In 3 simple steps you:

 - Use your eligible Visa card to make a qualifying purchase

 - Choose the “Visa Installments” option for that purchase

 - Choose the monthly payment plan that meets your needs

 You make the payments through your monthly credit card statement.
 I mean, it doesn’t really get much easier than that.
 But there’s a catch.
 Just because you have a Visa credit card in your wallet doesn’t mean you can take advantage of their new payment plan feature.

 Right now, this feature is only available to Visa cardholders through participating financial institutions.
 That means if the bank or credit union that issued your Visa credit card isn’t participating in the program, you’re not invited to the BNPL party.
 So who got the lucky golden ticket?